ABTA & ATOL Protected | 220+ Five-Star Reviews

 12 Night Ultimate Southern Caribbean - Valentine's Day at Sea

-Embark on the 12 Night Ultimate Southern Caribbean - Valentines Day at Sea, a truly romantic escape with Celebrity Cruises.
-This luxurious voyage aboard the Celebrity Eclipse promises an unforgettable celebration of love amidst the stunning beauty of the Caribbean.
+Embark on the extraordinary 12 Night Ultimate Southern Caribbean - Valentines Day at Sea, a perfect blend of romance and exploration.
+Sail with Celebrity Cruises aboard the magnificent Celebrity Eclipse, discovering the most captivating islands of the Southern Caribbean.

 • Cruise Line: Celebrity Cruises